RPG-Paper-Maker/Documentation/docs/basics/objects-and-events.md

 This way you will be able to call this common reaction instead of always copying it.
 It's even taking parameters if you have some variations in your reaction.

-* `Blocking hero`: If checked, the hero will not be able to move until the reaction is finished.
+* `Block hero when reaction`: If checked, the hero will not be able to move until the reaction is finished.

 ## Objects